AnimMouse/animmouse-website/content/posts/how-to-install-gui-on-google-compute-engine-vps.md

 If you restarted the VPS, just type `vncserver` again to run VNC server.

-If you want to resize the resolution of the desktop, type `vncserver geometry 1920x1080` replacing the resolution of your choice.
+If you want to resize the resolution of the desktop, type `vncserver -geometry 1920x1080` replacing the resolution of your choice.